curl/everything-curl/usingcurl-timeouts.md

 Tell curl with `-m / --max-time` the maximum time, in seconds, that you allow the command line to spend before curl exits with a timeout error code (28).
-When the set time has elapsed, curl will exit no matter what is going on at that moment - including if it is transferring data.
+When the set time has elapsed, curl will exit no matter what is going on at that moment—including if it is transferring data.
 It really is the maximum time allowed.

 The given maximum time can be specified with a decimal precision; `0.5` means